 A compressor is a very important piece of a refrigerator.
-Homeowners should call on a professional company if the compressor is not working.
+Homeowners should call for refrigerator repairs if the compressor in the appliance is not working.

 The refrigerator condenser is found on the back outside panel of the appliance and helps to disperse the heat absorbed inside the refrigerator out into the surrounding air.

 A evaporator is installed in the inside of the refrigerator where it absorbs the heat held within it, effectively lowering the temperature inside the appliance.
 If the evaporator is not working, it’s time to call a professional.
 You should not wait too long.